astrohart/MFR/MFR.GUI.Dialogs.Text.Retrievers.Factories/README.md

 ##### Summary

-Retrieves the text to be displayed on a button box's title bar given a particular [ProfileCreateOperationType](#T-MFR-GUI-Dialogs-Constants-ProfileCreateOperationType 'MFR.GUI.Dialogs.Constants.ProfileCreateOperationType') value.
+Retrieves the text to be displayed on a button's face given a particular [ProfileCreateOperationType](#T-MFR-GUI-Dialogs-Constants-ProfileCreateOperationType 'MFR.GUI.Dialogs.Constants.ProfileCreateOperationType') value.